 It can be described as some of the best Europe has to offer, as well as a genuine European experience on a budget.

-Even though the initial phases of living in Croatia are a bit more challenging than in most other places, the end result makes it all worth wild.
+Even though the initial phases of living in Croatia are a bit more challenging than in most other places, the end result makes it all worthwhile.

 You might find useful: